 My first instinct was to stand in the parade along with the camels as it appeared we were just as much on show as them.
 Quiet whispers, long stares and raised eyebrows were followed by questions of where we were from.
 Foreign tourists in this small unknown village are obviously a rare sight.
 My first instinct was to sit in a corner while trying to blend in however this was never going to be successful, as my foreign facial features and pale skin were a definite clue that I was not Turkish.

-About the Camel Wrestling Festival in Turkey
+About Camel Wrestling in Turkey

 Instead we decided to embrace the situation and open conservation.
 Most of us could speak Turkish to a certain degree and this went a long way into breaking the ice.
 It transpired that being foreign was not the only shock factor but we were also women.
 I looked around and indeed noticed that the men outnumbered the women in vast numbers.